OAGi/Score/docs/test_cases/TestSuite42.md

 #### Test Assertion #42.2.10
+For each BIE, there can only be one preferred business term assignment.

 ### Test Step Pre-condition:

-1. There are at least three BIEs created by end user and developer and they are in different states (WIP, QA, Production).
+1. There are at least three BIEs (ASBIE, BBIE) created by end user, and they are in different states (WIP, QA, Production).
 2. There are at least five business terms created.
 Three of them are assigned to different BIEs.
 Two of them are not assigned to any BIEs.

 ### Test Step: